Welcome to today's edition of the Rush 24-7 podcast.

 And these are the people, many of them, who don't do anything but write.

-They just write, and they want people to wow, that was really smart.
+They just write and they want people to, wow, that was really smart.

-Man, that's a smart writer, or that's a smart commentator.
+Man, that's a smart writer.

-But beyond that, they don't do anything, and now these people are all of a sudden feeling threatened by by Trump.
+And now these people are all of a sudden feeling threatened by Trump.

-Um it it's they're missing the whole point of why people are supporting Trump, I think.
+They're missing the whole point of why people are supporting Trump, I think.

-I don't uh Trump's not even claiming to be a conservative for crying out loud.
+Trump's not even claiming to be a conservative for crying out loud.

 He's claiming to be an American.